Table Of Contents

 Automated Test Case Generation

-- Character Set Handling: The AI can be directed to populate contact form fields with Unicode characters to test how the application handles different character sets, which is critical for internationalization.
+- Character Set Handling: AI can populate form fields with Unicode characters, testing the application's adaptability for internationalization by ensuring it handles diverse character sets.

-- Concurrency and Performance Testing: The AI can rapidly and repeatedly submit data, assessing the application's response under heavy loads.
-This not only helps detect race conditions but also evaluates the application's resilience against Distributed Denial of Service (DDoS) attacks.
+- Concurrency and Performance Testing: AI can submit data in high-frequency bursts, simulating heavy loads to evaluate the system’s robustness under stress, detect race conditions, and test resilience against Distributed Denial of Service (DDoS) attacks.

 Predictive Bug Discovery